fac18/humble/README.md

 First, clone the repo as usual.

-In order to enable deployment but separate concerns as much as possible, we actually have three different npm environments - one at the root, one in the client folder, and one in the server folder.
-To handle all of this, run the following code:
+In order to enable deployment but separate concerns as much as possible, we actually have three different npm environments - one at the _root_, one in the _client_ folder, and one in the _server_ folder.
+To handle installation for all of this, run the following code:

 ```javascript
 npm i && cd client && npm i && cd ../server && npm i && cd ..
 ```

-#### goals
+---

+### Scripts

+You can then run `npm run dev:start` or `npm run dev:build` from any directory.

+The former will run the Express server on port 3001, and listen for changes.

+The latter will first do a fresh production build of the React app in the client folder, and then do the same as above.

+Therefore, any changes to the client side code will require a full rebuild in order to see in the browser.

+We are not currently using the React development server (booted by running `npm start` from the client folder) since it breaks without the Express server making the database API available - however, this would not be the case if we were handling our errors properly, so we aim to be able to at a later stage.

+Running `npm test` in the _client_ and _server_ folders will run their respective test suites, while running it from the root of the project will run first the _client_ tests, and then the _server_ tests.

+---

+## Goals

 **4 images below are not showing correctly**